transit-timing/jekyll-theme-mint/about.md

 This website provides results from the journal article (LINK).

-We provide updated transit ephemerides for 277 hot Jupiters, based on data from the NASA Transiting Exoplanet Survey Satellite (TESS) and  previously reported transit times which were scraped from the literature in a semi-automated fashion.
+We provide updated transit ephemerides for 277 planets --- mainly hot Jupiters --- based on data from the NASA Transiting Exoplanet Survey Satellite (TESS) and previously reported transit times which were scraped from the literature in a semi-automated fashion.
-For convenience, we also tabulate previously reported transit times and ephemerides for another 104 hot Jupiters which have not yet been observed by TESS.
+For convenience, we also tabulate previously reported transit times and ephemerides for another 104 planets which have not yet been observed by TESS.
 The new ephemerides are useful for scheduling follow-up observations and searching for long-term period changes.
-In total, our database contains 8,693 transit timing measurements for 381 systems.
+In total, our database contains 8{,}663 transit timing measurements for 382 systems.
 WASP-12 remains the only system for which a period change is securely detected.
 We remark on other cases of interest, such as a few systems with suggestive (but not yet convincing) evidence for period changes.
-The compilation of light curves, transit times, ephemerides, and timing residuals are provided on this website, along with the [Python code](https://github.com/transit-timing/transit-timing) that generated them.
+The compilation of light curves, transit times, ephemerides, and timing residuals are made available online, along with the [Python code](https://github.com/transit-timing/transit-timing) that generated them.

 ## Content
-The *Database* page provides a link to download the entire transit time database containing 8,663 timing measurements for 381 systems.
+The **[Database](https://transit-timing.github.io/database/)** page provides a link to download the entire transit time database containing 8,667 timing measurements for 382 systems.
 You may also download a table with ephemerides from this page.

-The *Ephemerides* page provides updated ephemerides for each of the 381 targets.
+The **[Ephemerides](https://transit-timing.github.io/ephemerides/)** page provides updated ephemerides for each of the 381 targets.

-You may use the *[Search](https://transit-timing.github.io/search)* bar to look up data for a specific planet.
+You may use the **[Search](https://transit-timing.github.io/search)** bar to look up data for a specific planet.
 The resulting page will contain a given planet's ephemeris and O-C diagram, individual transit times as well as figures of *TESS* light curves from which transit times were derived in this work (if available).

 ## Acknowledgements